Compare Tree Removal Quotes Now

 - A canopy width equal to or exceeding four metres;

-- For a single trunk tree species, a trunk circumference equal to or exceeding one metre at a height of one metre above ground level; or
+- For a single-trunk tree species, a trunk circumference equal to or exceeding one metre at the height of one metre above ground level; or

 - If the tree is dying or dead or is a risk to human life or property and is not required as the habitat of native fauna – Assessing wildlife habitat;